BluSkeyes Aida al Nefermau

 In dog news, it’s a struggle to get Sid to eat for some reason.
 He’s just not enthused about his food, and it worries me since he’s a growing boy.
 We’ve tried switching brands, garnishing the food with everything from water to an egg, feeding him in a crate, out of a crate, in a different crate, feeding him by hand.
 We’ve tried four different brands of food to date.
 Nothing reliably gets the boy to eat, and it drives me absolutely nuts.

 I worked from home yesterday.
 It’s important, when working from home, to set things up so that you can successfully concentrate on work.
+One of the important things for me is temperature, if its too hot or cold I can’t focus, if you have temperature problems in your home then I recommend chesapeake heating and cooling at https://eastwoodairlodi.com/ you will also find HVAC near Lodi services.
 It’s also important to have an “office” feel to your working area, to help you stay focused.

 Juniper went to the vet yesterday for his check up/initial vetting.
 I am pleased to say that he is FIV and FeLV negative, which clears him for a potential home with other cats!
 He is also now free of fleas and has been dewormed, as well as receiving his first FVCRP shot.
 He goes back on the 28th for the booster and we’ll schedule his neuter then, the vet felt that he was only 10 weeks old and thus too young to get his rabies vax or a quick neutering.
 He weighs about four pounds.